washingtonstateuniversity/WSU-Web-Provisioner/README.md

 Minions exist in `provision/salt/minions/` and are used to specify a configuration specific to a server during provisioning.

 Naming of the minions should follow the format of `project.conf`.
-In some cases, a project will need more than one minion configuration for development and production, or for other server roles that are part of that project.
+In some cases a project will need more than one minion configuration for development and production or for other server roles that are part of that project.
 These should be explictly named as `project` `-` `environment.conf`.

 Current minions include: